PycraftDeveloper/PMMA/documentation/docs/python_examples/1 - Creating a Display.rst

         # Perform any rendering here...

         # Refresh the display to show any updates and limit refresh rate
-        display.continuous_refresh()
+        display.refresh()

-In the above example now V-Sync is disabled, but PMMA will by default now switch to a maximum refresh rate of 60 frames per second (FPS).
-This is a reasonable default for many applications, but if you wish to set a custom frame rate limit, you can do so by passing an integer value to the :code:`display.continuous_refresh()` method as shown in the example below, or you can set the :code:`refresh_rate` parameter to 0 (with V-Sync disabled) to allow the display to refresh as fast as possible, which is generally not recommended unless you have a specific reason to do so (typically for benchmarking or performance testing).
+In the above example now V-Sync is disabled.
+PMMA will now dynamically adjust the refresh rate of the application dynamically based on how the application is interacted with and when content changes on-screen.
+The default behaviour is to go as low as 5 frames per second and as high as 60 frames per second.
+If you wish to set a custom frame rate limit, you can do so by passing integer values to the :code:`min_refresh_rate` and :code:`max_refresh_rate` key-word arguments of the :code:`display.refresh()` method as shown in the example below:

 .. code-block:: python